DerellLicht/wbigcalc/readme.md

 ### Other tasks

 - Add script handler, to ease computations on large numbers
+- Continue with test vectors

 ### Program modifications
-**09/10/24**
-Removed all 'print to printer/file' routines from Windows version.
+- Removed all 'print to printer/file' routines from Windows version.
 I don't really think those operations are required in a calculator such as this.
 Instead, user can copy-and-paste from either X-stack field or View window.

-**10/03/24**
-Removed add/subtract/multiply/divide with register commands, since they require GetCh() operations which are awkward to implement in Windows, and I don't think they are very important.
+- Removed add/subtract/multiply/divide with register commands, since they require GetCh() operations which are awkward to implement in Windows, and I don't think they are very important.
 They could be added later if someone wants to; use ExchangeXReg() as reference.